jhudsl/Documentation_and_Usability/04-good_documentation.Rmd

 - Go to our [template documentation repository](https://github.com/jhudsl/itcr-template-documentation).
 - Click `Use this Template` to get started.
-- Fill in the template with your own information.
+- Name your repository something that relates to your tool.

-On your computer's command line:
+_On your computer's command line_:
 - [`git clone` your new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) you made from our template.
 - Navigate to your the root of your local version of this repository.
 - [Install mkdocs following their instructions.](https://www.mkdocs.org/#installation).

-- Run `mkdocs new my-project`
+- Run `mkdocs new my-project` but put replace `my-project` with whatever you'd like your project name to be.
 - Run `mkdocs serve` to see a preview of your docs

 - Edit the template pages we've provided in the `docs/` folder.